AI-Papers-Translation/StudyNotes-CN/Translate/Pandoc-User-Guide-中文版.md

 `--reference-location = block`\|`section`\|`document`

-:   Specify whether footnotes (and references, if `reference-links` is set) are placed at the end of the current (top-level) block, the current section, or the document.
+定义脚注的位置:   Specify whether footnotes (and references, if `reference-links` is set) are placed at the end of the current (top-level) block, the current section, or the document.
 The default is `document`.
 Currently only affects the markdown writer.

 `--atx-headers`